ah-mabrouk/dynamic_page_package/README.md

-# SolutionPlus CMS
+# SolutionPlus Dynamic Pages

-A comprehensive Laravel CMS package that provides a robust content management system with pages, sections, items, custom attributes, and keywords support.
+A comprehensive Laravel dynamic pages package that provides a robust content management system with pages, sections, items, custom attributes, and keywords support.
 Built with multilingual capabilities and media management integration.

 ## Features